dino-rodriguez/optibnb/data_exploration/exploration.md

 ```

 ### Initial Exploration
-<p> We begin by examining `listings.csv` below.
+We begin by examining `listings.csv` below.
 This is the primary dataset for Airbnb listings in New York City - it contains a number of categorical and quantitative features.
-Through exploration and analysis we will determine which ones will be useful to our model.</p>
+Through exploration and analysis we will determine which ones will be useful to our model.

 ```python